Training area: disability equality rights

 Ruben established himself as disability equality trainer.

 He currently trains Uber and Transport for London, outlining the intricacies of disability related legislation within the Equalities Act 2010.
-Senior managers also get his training, so everybody is involved in making travelling for people with disabilities more accessible.
+Senior managers also get his training, so everybody is involved in making travelling for disabled people more accessible.

 Ruben continues to work in film and television but his passion lies in public speaking and delivering disability equality training across the UK.